-An Offer Price may exceed the Acceptable Offer Price; however, the Authority will have no obligation to cause the Trustee to purchase any Series 2001A-2 Bonds, Series 2001A-3 Bonds or Series 2004A-3 Notes with an Offer Price that exceeds the Acceptable Offer Price, even if the Tender Ceiling has not been reached.
-The Authority may cause the Trustee to purchase Series 2001A-2 Bonds, Series 2001A-3 Bonds or Series 2004A-3 Notes on behalf of the Authority with Offer Prices that exceed the Acceptable Offer Price if (i) the Tender Ceiling for Series 2001A-2 Bonds, Series 2001A-3 Bonds or Series 2004A-3 Notes offered at Offer Prices that are less than or equal to the applicable Acceptable Offer Price has been exceeded or (ii) all properly offered Series 2001A-2 Bonds, Series 2001A-3 Bonds or Series 2004A-3 Notes with Offer Prices which do not exceed the Acceptable Offer Price have been accepted for purchase, and all Series 2001A-2 Bonds, Series 2001A-3 Bonds or Series 2004A-3 Notes to be purchased are selected pursuant to the auction procedures described in Section 15 hereof.
+An Offer Price may exceed an applicable Acceptable Offer Price; however, the Authority will have no obligation to cause the Trustee to purchase any Series 1995B-2 Bonds, Series 2001A-2 Bonds, Series 2004A-1 Bonds, Series 2004A-2 Bonds or Series 2004A-3 Notes with an Offer Price that exceeds an applicable Acceptable Offer Price, even if the corresponding Tender Ceiling has not been reached.
+The Authority may cause the Trustee to purchase Series 1995B-2 Bonds, Series 2001A-2 Bonds, Series 2004A-1 Bonds, Series 2004A-2 Bonds or Series 2004A-3 Notes on behalf of the Authority with Offer Prices that exceed an applicable Acceptable Offer Price if (i) the corresponding Tender Ceiling for (A) Series 1995B-2 Bonds, (B) Series 2004A-1 Bonds, (C) Series 2004A-2 Bonds or (D) Series 2001A-2 Bonds and Series 2004A-3 Notes, as applicable, offered at Offer Prices that are less than or equal to the applicable Acceptable Offer Price has been exceeded or (ii) all properly offered (A) Series 1995B-2 Bonds, (B) Series 2004A-1 Bonds, (C) Series 2004A-2 Bonds or (D) Series 2001A-2 Bonds and Series 2004A-3 Notes with Offer Prices which do not exceed the applicable Acceptable Offer Price have been accepted for purchase, and all Series 1995B-2 Bonds, Series 2001A-2 Bonds, Series 2004A-1 Bonds, Series 2004A-2 Bonds or Series 2004A-3 Notes to be purchased are selected pursuant to the auction procedures described in Section 15 hereof.

 Offers may only be made though an automated tender offer program ("ATOP") account to be established pursuant to the DTC procedures described in Section 10 hereof.
-A bondowner who is not a DTC participant and who wishes to make an offer should contact the bondowner's account representative at the financial institution that maintains the account in which the bondowner's Series 2001A-2 Bonds, Series 2001A-3 Bonds or Series 2004A-3 Notes are held for assistance in submitting an offer through this ATOP account.
+A bondowner who is not a DTC participant and who wishes to make an offer should contact the bondowner's account representative at the financial institution that maintains the account in which the bondowner's Series 1995B-2 Bonds, Series 2001A-2 Bonds, Series 2004A-1 Bonds, Series 2004A-2 Bonds or Series 2004A-3 Notes are held for assistance in submitting an offer through this ATOP account.
 See also Sections 8 and 9 hereof.